weetmuts/beak/README.md

-Beak is a backup-mirror-share-rotation-pruning tool that is designed to co-exist with the storage (cloud and otherwise) of your choice.
+Beak is a backup-mirror-share-rotation-pruning tool that is designed to co-exist with the cloud/remote storage (rclone, rsync) of your choice.
 Beak enables push/pull to share the remotely stored backups between multiple client computers.